-And unlike in personal finance, where the initial principal is typically quite small, most companies are already operating at a scale where the effects start to have a meaningful contribution in months or years, as opposed to decades.
+And unlike in personal finance, where the initial principal is typically quite small for most people, most companies are already operating at a scale where the effects start to have a meaningful contribution in months or years, as opposed to decades.

 The faster you’re able to introduce new innovations, even if they wouldn’t individually be as big, the bigger the difference, as you can see from the chart above.
 This is a topic that we’ll get back to later in the post.